DJAntonBruckner/RUiua/README.md

 # RUiua
 Interact with and run R code from Uiua.
-Also includes Plots.
+See [RUiuaPlot](https://github.com/DJAntonBruckner/RUiuaPlot).

 ## Requirements
 R and Rscript in your path and the latest `--main` version of Uiua.
 Then copy the .r and .ua files to your working directory.
 The "git module" functionality of Uiua is not supported.
 Only tested on Linux.

 ## Usage
-Import RInterface.ua and/or RPlot.ua as a Module.
+Import RUiua as a module using `R ~ "git: github.com/DJAntonBruckner/RUiua"`.
-See example.ua for an example of how to use the RPlot module.
-See RPlot for an example of how to use the RInterface module.
+See [RUiuaPlot](https://github.com/DJAntonBruckner/RUiuaPlot) for an example of how to use RUiua module.

 ### RInterface
 Allows interaction with R and executing R code.
 Also handles sending data to and retrieving data from R.